Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator support XNA assemblies?

-Yes, Crypto Obfuscator sully supports assemblies build for the XNA framework.
+Yes, Crypto Obfuscator fully supports assemblies build for the XNA framework.

 Q. Does Crypto Obfuscator support incremental obfuscation?